Ten days of world-class jazz

 A room full of materials; cardboard, willow, carbon paper, tape, elastic, wire, pens, pencils and a giant roll of paper.

 The challenge: To explore new, exciting ways of making marks on paper.
-Create a simple drawing devise to wear or manipulate!
+Create a simple drawing device to wear or manipulate!
 Apply your imagination in the making and your bodies in the marking.
 The resulting marks will be distinctly your own.
 Interact with others, or work alone.
 Watch the clash of marks interact with eachother created by the community of people taking part.
 We may have a showcase of drawing devises being paraded down a catwalk of paper at the end of the day.
 Join us and show off your unique drawing skills alongside those of others.

 Claire Ward-Thornton (Art Hoppers)